Hong Kong is one of the most famous cities in the world, with an intoxicating mix of Chinese and English cultures, both old and new.

 There was also a process of ‘Japanisation’ in many aspects of daily life.
 For example, in schools, the Japanese language became compulsory and Japanese traditions and customs were introduced.

-9. Brand name shopping
+10. Brand name shopping

 Sogo department store at Causeway Bay.
 Image by Cheung Yin on Unsplash.

-Of all the things that Hong Kong is famous for, shopping is probably one of the most well-known!
+Of all the things that Hong Kong is famous for, shopping is probably one of the most well-known.

-The shopping in Hong Kong is absolutely legendary and it’s almost a national pastime for visitors to the city and the locals.
+The shopping in Hong Kong is legendary and it’s almost a national pastime for visitors to the city and the locals.
+There are so many stores and shopping malls.

-• Causeway Bay for endless streets of shops of all descriptions
+- Causeway Bay for endless streets of shops of all descriptions

-• IFC in Central for upscale brands and the latest fashions
+- IFC in Central for upscale brands and the latest fashions

-• Times Square for a huge number of shops spread over 16 floors
+- Times Square for a huge number of shops spread over 16 floors

-• K11 Musea for shopping, dining, entertainment, culture, and art
+- K11 Musea for shopping, dining, entertainment, culture and art

-• Elements Mall for shopping and an ice rink
+- Elements Mall for shopping and an ice rink

-10. Markets
+11. Markets

 The famous Temple Street Night Market.
 Image by Vernon Raineil Cenzon on Unsplash.